Two ex-ministers snub judge after being charged over Beirut blast

 Politicians say Sawan has been selective and overstepped his powers, while the head of the Beirut Bar Association and others say the judge has shown courage.

 Khalil said he played no role in the blast case.
-The Finance Ministry, which he led from 2014 to early 2020, oversees customs.
+The Finance Ministry, which he led from 2014 to early 2020, oversees the customs administration, which has a presence in the port and other entry points.

 Zeaiter, who called the charges “a blatant violation”, ran the Public Works Ministry in 2014, soon after ship carrying the ammonium nitrate arrived at the port.